gracehjy/file-system-simulator/README.md

         Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
         $  q
+        User has quit

-        Process finished with exit code 139 (interrupted by signal 11: SIGSEGV)
+        Process finished with exit code 13

 `help` to display list of commands